 Work in Government

-Here is a sampling of U.S. executive agencies legal professionals can consider working for:
+Here are some examples of U.S. executive agencies legal professionals can consider working for:

 To learn more about legal careers in government, explore our Guide to Government Work.